 In general, experts recommend 4 inches (10 cm) of clear, solid ice for most activities such as skating and ice fishing.
 If you are planning a more extreme activity like snowmobiling or ATV riding, then 5-7 inches (13-18 cm) of ice should be used.

-One way to test the thickness of the ice is to use an auger or drill.
-This is a handy tool that will allow you to take measurements without having to break through the surface of the ice.
+One way to determine the thickness of ice is through the use of an auger or drill, which is a convenient tool that allows measurement without breaking the ice’s surface.

-You can also use an ice chisel or spud bar if you are not traveling with an auger.
-These tools can be used to chip away at the surface of the ice and measure its thickness by inserting a ruler into one of the holes created by your chiseling.
+If an auger is not available, alternatives such as an ice chisel or spud bar can be used to chip away at the ice’s surface and measure its thickness by inserting a ruler into the created holes.

 It is important to always use caution when testing and measuring any type of body of water for safety purposes.
 Always wear a life jacket if you plan on going out onto any body of water, even if it looks safe and solid.
 Additionally, avoid areas near inlets, outlets, or narrows where currents may have weakened or eroded away parts of the ice shelf below.